How to Unlock the Visionary Leadership Style (12 Key Characteristics)

 3 – Flexible

-Although visionaries hold a big picture in mind, they are flexible on how they get there.
-They give their team members an open runaway to actualize the vision in their own ways.
-As author Dan Pink highlights in his bestseller Dr ive, self-determinism theory shows that autonomy is a leading determining factor of employee motivation.
+Although visionaries hold a big picture in mind, they remain flexible in their approach to achieving it.
+They give their team members an open runway to actualize the vision in their own ways.

 4 – Imaginative

-They encourage others to dream big too.
+They encourage others to dream big as well.

 5 – Resolute